 The COVID-19 pandemic dictates new tourist behaviours which determine a new approach to tourists at a destination.
 The protection of tourists' health has become imperative.
 In order to ensure a safe environment for the tourists' health at a destination, it is necessary to respect the epidemiological measures which imply social distancing.
-The tourists' recent desire to make contact with as much locals as possible has now been replaced with the necessary to maximally reduce the tourists' social contact during the consumption of the tourism products at a destination.
+The tourists' recent desire to make contact with as much locals as possible has now been replaced with the necessity to minimise social contact in order to protect their health.
+Therefore, it is necessary to maximally reduce the tourists' social contact during the consumption of the tourism products at a destination.
 Even before the pandemic, technology has already emerged as a key driver of change in the tourism industry (Neuhofer et al. 2014).